ChickenProp/chickenprop.github.com/drafts/uk-crypto-taxes.md

 ### Airdrops and NFTs

-I don't even really know what airdrops are and I don't care how they're taxed, but I suppose some readers might so [here's an HMRC internal manual page](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto21250) on them.
+I don't even really know what airdrops are and I don't care how they're taxed, but I suppose some readers might so manual page [CRYPTO21250](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto21250) talks about them.

 I don't care about NFTs either and didn't see a manual page on them, so ¯\\\_(ツ)\_/¯.